-THE ARMED FORCES COMMUNICATION AND ELECTRONICS PRIZE, in the form of a medal and a scroll, is awarded by the AFCA to the outstanding fourth-year cadet or midshipman in the field of communications in each of the three ROTC departments.
+THE ARMED FORCES COMMUNICATION AND ELECTRONICS PRIZE, in the form of a medal and a scroll, is awarded by the AFCA to the outstanding fourth year cadet in the field of communications in each of the three ROTC departments.

-THE BURNS MEMORIAL TROPHY was established by Charles Burns in memory of his son, Charles Burns, Jr. It is awarded to the outstanding member (in the basic course) of Company B, 8th Regiment, Pershing Rifles.
+THE BURNS MEMORIAL TROPHY was established by Charles Burns in memory of his son, Charles Burns, Jr. It is awarded to the outstanding member of Company B, 8th Regiment, Pershing Rifles.